loeiten/usingLinux/usingPBS.md

 `qdel pid`                                     | Delete the job with process id `pid` ``qdel `seq -f "%.0f" 512173 512175` ``        | Delete the jobs `512173`, `512174` and `512175`
-`qdel all`                                     | Delete all jobs (your jobs if you are not admin) `showq`                                        | Show the queue (works at least with `Maui` scheduler)
+`qdel all`                                     | Delete all jobs (your jobs if you are not admin) `qstat -q`                                     | Shows available queues and their walltime-limit `showq`                                        | Show the queue (works at least with `Maui` scheduler)

 ## Example script